What the new China trade deal really means, according to cybersecurity experts

 But then there’s this caveat: “Each Party shall determine the appropriate method of implementing the provisions of this Agreement within its own system and practice.”

 It’s the “Each Party shall determine” phrasing that is disconcerting.
 What if American businesses and research universities do not agree with what the Chinese ultimately “determine”?
-On the American side, will the “appropriate methods” we set up for China’s compliance be developed transparently and open to comment from the public, industry and academia?
+On the American side, will the “appropriate methods” we set up for China’s compliance be developed transparently and open to comment from the public, industry, and academia?
 The government agencies charged with implementing the agreement would be wise to consider this.

 Also missing from Phase 1 is a solution to the Huawei question, which will certainly serve as an important global test case.
-The Chinese telecom giant – partially owned by the state – is seeking to expand its market share into the U.S., our European allies and elsewhere by promising cheap and speedy 5G internet connections.
-Of course running our data through Chinese technology – with a direct line back to Beijing – has massive implications for global security, which the negotiators should have taken the opportunity to address in Phase 1.
+The Chinese telecom giant—partially owned by the state—is seeking to expand its market share into the U.S., our European allies, and elsewhere by promising cheap and speedy 5G internet connections.
+Of course running our data through Chinese technology—with a direct line back to Beijing—has massive implications for global security, which the negotiators should have taken the opportunity to address in Phase 1.

 But it would be unfair to criticize the agreement as simply “going easy” on China.
 It also doesn’t solve one major issue that is doing harm to both Chinese and American companies: tariffs.
 The agreement does roll back some tariffs, which is commendable.
-The U.S. has agreed to cut the tariff rate on some tech goods and delay upcoming tariffs on others, a 25 percent tariff remains in place on $250 billion worth of Chinese products including everything from PCs to power adapters.
-Tariffs don’t help American tech companies – in fact they have cost the industry nearly $2 billion.
+The U.S. has agreed to cut the tariff rate on some tech goods and delay upcoming tariffs on others, though a 25% tariff remains in place on $250 billion worth of Chinese products including everything from PCs to power adapters.
+Tariffs don’t help American tech companies—in fact, they have cost the industry nearly $2 billion.
 Dropping these tariffs altogether would not only show good faith to China, it would relieve some pressure on American businesses.

 Fortunately, negotiations for Phase 2 of this agreement remain ongoing.
 The fact that Phase 1 was signed and both parties are continuing the conversation in good faith should be encouraging.
 But where Phase 1 laid out the problems and took some first step, Phase 2 should focus clearly on implementing solutions.

 The next step is for China to submit an “Action Plan to strengthen intellectual property protection” in the next month.
 This is an opportunity for the Chinese to show the U.S. government and American tech companies that they are serious about this problem.
 How might they do so?
 They should lay out a clear process for American companies in China to report IP theft to the government, and what the Chinese government would then do to investigate the claim.
-If there is a dispute, there should be a resolution process spelled out, step-by-step.
+If there is a dispute, there should be a resolution process spelled out, step by step.
 Good communication can solve a lot of problems.
-Along those same lines, the Chinese government needs to make sure “private” (or semi-private) Chinese firms abide by the same rules, so they can’t act as false flags for Chinese government agencies.
+Along those same lines, the Chinese government needs to make sure “private” (or semiprivate) Chinese firms abide by the same rules, so they can’t act as false flags for Chinese government agencies.
 And, outside of the agreement itself, it wouldn’t hurt for the Chinese to make examples of some IP violators to show their sincerity.

 Meanwhile, the American cybersecurity industry will look forward, cautiously, to a safer and more free future relationship with China.